AguaClara/Textbook/Flow_Control_and_Measurement/ET_Design.rst

    L_{ET} = \frac{A}{W_{ET}}

-The maximum height of water in the entrance tank is governed by either the trash rack or the headloss of the Linear Flow Orifice Meter (LFOM), and depends on the design flow rate of the plant.
-The minimum depth of the trash rack is its active area divided by the width of the entrance tank and the LFOM headloss for a typicaly AguaClara plant is 20 cm.
+The maximum height of water in the entrance tank is governed by either the trash rack or the head loss of the LFOM, and depends on the design flow rate of the plant.
+The minimum depth of the trash rack is its active area divided by the width of the entrance tank, and the LFOM head loss for a typical AguaClara plant is 20 cm.

 .. math::
   :label: depth_trashrack